pdxrconf/pdxrconf.github.io/content/pages/cfp.md

 url: "cfp"
 ---

-It is with great pleasure that we announce the Call for Presentations for the 2023 Cascadia R Conference to be held in-person and virtually on TBD 2023.
+It is with great pleasure that we announce the Call for Presentations for the 2023 Cascadia R Conference to be held in-person and virtually on August 19, 2023.
 All speakers must present in-person unless last-minute issues arise.

 The goals of the conference are to showcase the interesting ways R is being used in the region, provide learning opportunities, and connect R programmers with one another.
 The presentations, therefore, are a platform for promoting these ideals.